Poots enters

 in the little plastic tubes that go into the PCR machine. i wonder if

-they've come up with something better since i left?7:50 now and my speedy hour is over.
+they've come up with something better since i left?

 my, how time does fly when you're having fun.